CSWHZ/CSWHZ.github.io/_pages/about.md

 Hi, my name is Hanzhang Wang (王含章), and I am currently studying at the School of Science, Harbin Institute of Technology (Shenzhen).
 I will soon be joining the CS Department at City University of Hong Kong, where I will be advised by [Ziye Ma](https://gavenma.github.io/).
 I always welcome opportunities for collaboration, so please feel free to reach out at <whanzhang@outlook.com>.

-Research interests
+Research Interests
 ======
-My research interests focus on optimization theory and its applications in efficient AI, such as quantization of large language models and zeroth-order optimization.
-Furthermore, during my undergraduate studies, I also conducted research in computer vision.
+My primary research interests focus on optimization theory and its applications in Large Language Models, including:
+* Quantization of LLMs: Developing techniques to reduce the computational and memory footprint of large models.
+* Zeroth-Order Optimization: Investigating methods for optimizing LLMs without explicit gradient information.
+* Mitigating LLM Hallucinations: Exploring novel frameworks and loss functions to reduce the generation of factually incorrect or nonsensical information.

-Hobbies
+Hobbies : )
 ======
 I like listening to music, watching movies, and working out.